Scheme for continuous force detection with a single electron at the level of $10^{-27}\ \mathrm{N}$: Discussion

 Dynamical backaction damping is another important contribution to the electron damping rate.
 This damping mechanism essentially arises from the retardation in the interaction between the electron's motion and the cavity field \cite{Gabrielse85}.
 This effect is largest if the electron motion and the cavity are resonant.
 If the axial frequency of the electron is too close to resonance (i.e. less than the cavity linewidth), the cavity efficiently recycles the antenna radiation and thus amplifies its backaction on the electron.
 In the converse scenario, when the axial frequency is too far away from the cavity frequency (i.e. much more than the cavity linewidth), the antenna radiation into the cavity becomes less efficient and hence imprecision increases.
 This tradeoff can be very clearly seen in the broadband sensitivity curve in \cref{fig:force_budget}.

 In summary, we find a trade-off between the decrease in the imprecision noise and and an increase in the electron damping rate and the effects of other force noises.
-On this playing field, we have identified a set of detector parameters (described in more detail in the Results section), yielding a micron-scale Penning trap embedded in a cm-scale, relatively low-Q microwave cavity detuned from the electron's frequency by $\sim 0.5\rm{\ GHz}$, that reduce the total force noise to as low as $6\times 10^{-27} \t{\ N}/ \sqrt{\t{Hz}}$ at $\sim 6\rm{\ GHz}$, as demonstrated in \cref{fig:force_budget}.
-The coupling strength achieved with these parameters is $G \sim 5\times 10^{12} \t{\ Hz}/ \t{m}$ (\cref{eq:gz}).
+On this playing field, we have identified a set of detector parameters (described in more detail in the Results section), yielding a micron-scale Penning trap embedded in a cm-scale, relatively low-Q microwave cavity detuned from the electron's frequency by $\sim 0.5\rm{\ GHz}$, that reduce the total force noise to as low as $6\times 10^{-27} \t{\ N}/ \sqrt{\t{Hz}}$ at $\sim 5.5\rm{\ GHz}$, as demonstrated in \cref{fig:force_budget}.
+The coupling strength achieved with these parameters is $G \sim 8\times 10^{10} \t{\ Hz}/ \t{m}$ (\cref{eq:gz}).
 We also emphasize that our proposed setup allows us to tune the electron's motional frequency in-situ by adjusting the trap voltage, thus realizing a broadband force detector in the gigahertz regime.

 An important component of developing this novel transducer is the consideration of experimental feasibility.
 The major experimental challenges in realizing this setup and this sensitivity are the fabrication of a microscopic Penning trap, and the lack of a good model for the Barkhausen and TLS losses to guide the design of the magnetic components and the cavity.
-As for the former, promising designs and fabrication plans of the first micron-scale Penning trap are already in development, as the most commonly used Penning trap sizes tend to be in the centimeter regime.
-In the latter two cases, we call for more experimental investigation to determine if these two noise sources can indeed be mitigated at the $10^{-27} \t{\ N}/ \sqrt{\t{Hz}}$ level in the gigahertz regime.
+Fabrication techniques for the proposed micron-scale Penning traps are currently being investigated, and their details are beyond the scope of the current manuscript.
+Further measurements of Barkhausen and TLS noises in such small geometries is also necessary to conclusively validate any trap design.

 Accounting for relevant fundamental and technical noise sources, we demonstrate that hybridizing a trapped electron with an antenna and a microwave cavity is expected to enable force detections at the level of $6\times 10^{-27} \t{\ N}/ \sqrt{\t{Hz}}$ in the gigahertz regime.